SiyiPriscaYang/Spatially-Coupled-QLDPC-Codes/README.md

 ```

 # Write codes to .txt file
-If you have a pair of partitioning matrices obtained from sc_hgp_grade_ao_construction.cpp, run sc_generate_code.cpp to generate the 2D SC-HGP code and write it to .txt file.
+If you have a pair of partitioning matrices obtained from `sc_hgp_grade_ao_construction.cpp`, run `sc_generate_code.cpp` to generate the 2D SC-HGP code and write it to .txt file.

 Please replace line 34-44 with the paritioning matrices and the corresponding parameters, the example is as follows:
 ```